whosonfirst/go-whosonfirst-browser/README.md

     	The path that SVG requests should be served from. (default "/svg/") -path-svg-alt value
     	Zero or more alternate paths that SVG requests should be served from.
+  -path-webfinger string
+    	The path that 'webfinger' requests should be served from. (default "/.well-known/webfinger/") -path-webfinger-alt value
+    	Zero or more alternate paths that 'webfinger' requests should be served from.
   -protomaps-bucket-uri string
     	A valid gocloud.dev/blob.Bucket URI containing Protomaps tile databases.
   -protomaps-cache-size int